Shravan Months Festivals: Significance, Rituals and Dates

 In Hindu Calendar, there are two methods to mark the lunar month.
 In one, the lunar month is marked from Purnima to Purnima (known as Purnimanta calendar) and in other lunar month is marked from Amavasya to Amavasya (known as Amanta calendar).

-Shravan month for Southern & Western States of India like Andhra Pradesh, Goa, Maharashtra, Gujarat, Karnataka & Tamil Nadu states will start from August 22, 2021 and will end on September 07.
-Shravan Somvar Vrat will be observed on every Monday, August 09, August 16, August 23, August 30, and September 06.
+Shravan month for Southern & Western States of India like Andhra Pradesh, Goa, Maharashtra, Gujarat, Karnataka & Tamil Nadu states will start from July 18, 2023, Tuesday and will end on September 15, 2023, Friday.
+Shravan Somvar Vrat will be observed on every Monday, August 21, August 28, September 4, September 11.

 Blessings and divinity showers on devotees in the month of Sawan.
 This month beautifies the souls of devotees and nature around.
 During the most auspicious month in the Hindu calendar, Shravan, Lord Shiva is believed to shower special grace and bless his devotees with many boons.